 Only buy traffic later on when you have learned how to identify it and convert it.

 Otherwise you are flushing your money down the toilet.

 If you really don’t believe me, buy traffic for $5 and try it out, then you will understand why I am saying this.

 Social media is a great source of traffic.
 Make your content epic so that people NEED to share it.

 Facebook provides about 25 percent of all website traffic.
 You are losing out big time if you are not using social media, as it is your alternative to Google and SEO.

 Getting followers, building your e-mail list will greatly help you out in the long run to get traffic.

 By building your readership, you are in fact recycling your visitors.

 Jumpstarting traffic for your new site is not easy and can be very disheartening.
-But we are here to help you.
+But I am here to help you.
 This is why I created the $5K challenge.
-Sign up so we all grow together.